INK-USC/get-started-on-dl-experiments/README.md

 ## Guidance for running jobs on servers [local + remote]

 - Please check the GPU utilization (by `gpustat` or `nvidia-smi`) of the server before running your job.
-Specify the GPU id of your job by running with `CUDA_VISIBLE_DEVICES=X python xxx.py` to assign your job to certain gpu(s).
-- Some servers use job scheduling system like Slurm.
-For those servers, you **shouldn't** directly run a GPU job from IDE or shell.
-You **should always** submit your jobs with slurm commands.
+- If the GPU resources are not managed by Slurm, specify the GPU id of your job by running with `CUDA_VISIBLE_DEVICES=X python xxx.py` to assign your job to certain gpu(s).
+Otherwise, use Slurm commands to submit your jobs.